Edmund Lyndeck

 Edmund Lyndeck (October 4, 1925 – December 14, 2015) was an American actor and musical theatre performer.
-He is best known for originating the roles of Judge Turpin in Sweeney Todd and Cinderella’s Father in Into the Woods.
+He is best known for originating the roles of Judge Turpin in Sweeney Todd: The Demon Barber of Fleet Street and Cinderella’s Father in Into the Woods.
+He later took over the role of the Mysterious Man in Into the Woods.

 His other Broadway credits include 1776, Mrs. Warren's Profession, A Doll's Life, and Merlin, and he also played Sir Danvers Carew in the 1990 world premiere of Jekyll & Hyde.

 Stage

 Lyndeck, a former college professor, spent over a dozen years in stock and regional theater before making his Broadway debut in the original production of 1776.
 After originating the role of John Witherspoon, Lyndeck went on to play Stephen Hopkins, Dr. Lyman Hall, and Charles Thomson before ending up on tour as John Dickinson.

 His best-known role is the evil Judge Turpin in the original production of Stephen Sondheim's Sweeney Todd, which he also repeated for the first national tour, the 1980 television broadcast, and a 1994 production at the North Shore Music Theatre.
 He earned a Drama-Logue Award for his performance in the tour's Los Angeles berth.
 He followed up Sweeney Todd with another Stephen Sondheim musical, Into the Woods, originating the role of Cinderella's Father and later playing the Mysterious Man as well.
 His other Broadway credits include Mrs. Warren's Profession, A Doll's Life, and Merlin.

 Lyndeck worked frequently in Pennsylvania regional theater.
 For many years he was a fixture at the Pittsburgh Civic Light Opera — most notably as Scrooge in their annual musical version of A Christmas Carol, a role he performed almost every year from 1992 to 2007.